 On May 9, 2018, the Leavell-McCombs Joint Venture filed the appellate opening brief, but the US Forest Service declined to appeal the Order issued by Judge Matsch.
-Since the Leavell-McCombs Joint Venture was an intervenor in the lawsuit, there’s a chance that it can’t proceed with the appeals process.

 We will continue to monitor and report back everything we hear, and we vow to continue defending Wolf Creek Pass against continued and future threats.

 For an in-depth, chronological history of this case, visit the Friends of Wolf Creek Background page.

 The Administrative Record is the paper trail that documents an agency’s decision-making process and the basis for the agency’s decision.
 Here is a link to the administrative record provided by the Forest Service on their decision to approve the land exchange with Red McCombs.